 All fairly adept at navigating either a canoe or a kayak, the group went at the oars with great vigor and followed the current between deep green deciduous forest lining both banks.
 Most had some background in outdoor expeditions from growing up in the Midwest region.
 The beauty of such a place sometimes still got taken for granted, but plush reminders surrounded them on either side of the waterway.
 Rushing rivulets beneath their boats replaced the concrete confines of work and traffic, drudgery of lawn-mowing and trips to the grocery store, and the monotony of laundry and checking kids’ homework.
 Laughter became an elixir for any lingering worries about life.

-“There’s no way you girls are gonna finish off that mess,” the van driver from the outfitter company warned them at drop-off.
+“There’s no way you girls are gonna finish off that mess,” the outfitter’s van driver warned them at drop-off.
 Their unanimous laughter scoffed his prediction, as drinking on the river practically became an art in their youth, and their big jug of Kansas City Iced Water already began to diminish by lunchtime.
 Denise commented how much lighter the container already felt when she lugged it onto a sandbar where they pulled off to eat.

 Smaller coolers of sandwiches sat on rocky nest of the riverbank — a tapestry of gray, tan, some darker brown, and even pink quartzite among the riprap there keeping the shores from eroding away.
 Schools of tiny minnows nibbled at toes left dangling in the water as the women ate potato chips crushed in the dry bags stowed aboard.
 Kay threw the small fish some crumbs to keep them from nipping at her feet.

-She tossed a few fragments downstream hoping to draw them away when an airborne scuffle there caught her eye.
-“Whoa .. you guys look at that,” she exclaimed, pointing to the opposite bank.
+She tossed a few fragments downstream hoping to draw them away when an airborne scuffle there caught her eye, and she pointed to the opposite bank.
+“Whoa .. you guys look at that!

 Their attention shifted to two birds that swooped at each other in a swift but embittered battle, with a long-necked heron getting a beating along the way.
-A smaller bird resembling a hawk yanked at the other’s wing with its sharp beak, tearing away feathers in the process.
+A smaller bird, maybe a hawk, yanked at the other’s wing with its sharp beak, tearing away feathers in the process.
 The larger one’s long neck stretched away in a desperate attempt to escape the slighter but mighty predator.

 Their flying fight ended with the more aggressive bird, an osprey, taking to the air after when the rowdy group of women whooped in shock with varying shrieks loud enough to scare off any animal.
 The heron’s right wing flapped clumsily to flee them as well, although it only scuffed the water’s surface, fresh wounds impairing the ability to flee any other potential danger.